 But there are seriously no complaints for £1.

 Shadow Lock Eyelid Primer

-Another incredible price was the Shadow Lock Eyelid Primer for £2.50.
+Another incredible price in my e.l.f.
+Cosmetics haul is the Shadow Lock Eyelid Primer for £2.50.

 I never usually go for eyeshadow primers because my Tarte Shape Tape Concealer does such a fantastic job as an eyeshadow base, but I thought I’d try e.l.f.’s primer considering the price.

 And I’m sorry to say that I wasn’t impressed.
 It didn’t dry down how I wanted it to and when I applied light colours to my lids, you could see there was a primer underneath, which I didn’t like.
 My eyeshadow also creased throughout the day, which isn’t usually a problem for me.

 This is the only product in my e.l.f.
 Cosmetics haul that I was actually unimpressed with.
 But, again, it was £2.50, so it’s hardly a loss.

 You know this product is going to get nothing but praise as it made my May faves.